 Explore some of Southcentral Alaska’s most breathtaking wilderness, just minutes from Anchorage.
-Locally-owned Ascending Path offers several day trips out of its headquarters at Alyeska Ski Resort in Girdwood.
-Hike and kayak to a glacier, explore a rainforest or head far out into the backcountry.
+Locally-owned Ascending Path offers several day trips departing from Anchorage and Alyeska Ski Resort in Girdwood.
+Hike and kayak to a glacier, explore a rainforest or head far out into the backcountry by helicopter.
 Each choice offers stunning views, crisp mountain air, and insight into the flora, fauna and history of the area.

 Iceberg Tandem Kayaking